-Extraterrestrial Chemistry in the Chemistry Department
+Extraterrestrial Chemistry in the Chemistry Division

 The 1960s and early 1970s were the time of the race to the Moon, and space-related research was very popular and well funded.
-At this time, the BNL Chemistry Department already had a great deal of expertise in low-level counting developed during the search for neutrinos from the sun, and in analytical chemistry, both of which made analysis of extraterrestrial objects, meteors and samples brought back by astronauts from the Moon a natural extension of programs already underway.
+At this time, the BNL Chemistry Division already had a great deal of expertise in low-level counting developed during the search for neutrinos from the sun, and in analytical chemistry, both of which made analysis of extraterrestrial objects, meteors and samples brought back by astronauts from the Moon a natural extension of programs already underway.

-The Chemistry Department's experts had great experience in low-level counting of small aliquots of radioactive gases.
-Under a contract with NASA, members of the Chemistry Department built, tested and operated a system at the Johnson Space Center to measure radioactivity in separated rare-gas fractions of samples of lunar atmosphere and extracted from lunar rocks collected by Apollo 11 and 12 astronauts.
+The Chemistry Division's experts had great experience in low-level counting of small aliquots of radioactive gases.
+Under a contract with NASA, members of the Chemistry Division built, tested and operated a system at the Johnson Space Center to measure radioactivity in separated rare-gas fractions of samples of lunar atmosphere and extracted from lunar rocks collected by Apollo 11 and 12 astronauts.
 Measurements were made of 3H, 37Ar, and 39Ar activities.
 The 37Ar/39Ar ratio from Apollo 12 samples was more than double that observed in Apollo 11 samples, a result attributable to a solar flare eighteen days before the Apollo 12 collection.
 Measurements also led to conclusions that the collected rocks had lain on the lunar surface for 110 million (!) years.1

 1. "Cosmic Ray Production of Rare Gas Radioactivities and Tritium in Lunar Material" R. W. Stoenner, W. J. Lyman and R. Davis, Jr., Science 167 553 (1970).